Pfizer, Moderna Vaccine Effective Against Indian Subspecies: Research | ExBulletin

 “Our results give us confidence that the current vaccine provides protection against the mutants identified so far,” the team concluded.

-However, they do not rule out the possibility of new mutants being more resistant to the vaccine, highlighting the importance of widespread vaccination at the global level.
+However, they do not rule out the possibility of new mutants becoming more resistant to the vaccine, emphasizing the importance of widespread vaccination at the global level.

 © 2021 AFP